jurajtrappl/Solomon/README.md

 #### !restart
 The bot is able to restart automatically whenever error occurs.
 But you can do it also manually using this command.

+## Data
+Data are stored in NOSQL Mongo database.